 The Permutation Test is an intuitive statistical test that relies on computation, rather than complex formulae and assumptions.
 Consequently, it is far easier to understand and implement than the “classical” statistical alternatives that are generally taught in quantitative methods classes.
 A detailed description of permutation testing (written in the context of teaching statistics) is given by Cobb (2007).
 A shorter descrition is given by Allen Downey in his well known blog articles there is only one test (2011) and there is still only one test (2016).
 A nice visual illustration of how it works is given is given by Jared Weiber (2019).

-This tool is intended to provide a simple interface that allows students to use a permutation test to compare two groups of data (sample X and sample Y).
+This tool is intended to provide a simple interface that allows students to use a permutation test to compare the mean of two groups of data (sample X and sample Y).

 There is no difference between the values in Sample X and Sample Y (i.e., they are overall neither larger nor smaller).